4.2.3. Community Server

 $ ansible -m command -a "apt update" -i inventories/test/community_server all --become --ask-vault-pass

-And finally run the playbook:
+And finally we run the playbook from the controller:

 $ ansible-playbook playbooks/community_server.yml -i inventories/test/community_server/ -e ansible_user=debian --ask-vault-pass